ramrom/rams_dot_files/cheatsheets/java_cheatsheet.md

 - see [build systems](build_dependency_tools_cheatsheet.md)

 ## RUNTIME
-`/usr/libexec/java_home -V`
+- JVM = java virtual machine
+    - compiles java bytecode to machine code and runs it
+    - it is platform independent, so you can run the same bytecode on any OS that has a JVM
+- JRE = java runtime environment
+    - the JRE is the JVM plus the standard libraries and other resources needed to run a java program `/usr/libexec/java_home -V`
     - see all jvm version installed
-- BUILDPATH - he list of all the resources required to build a project, including source files, class files, libs, and other deps
+- BUILDPATH - the list of all the resources required to build a project, including source files, class files, libs, and other deps
 - CLASSPATH
     - an env var used by JVM to locate and load classes for a java program at runtime
-    - `java -classpath /path/to/class/files MyProgram`
+    - `java -classpath /path/to/class/files foo.bar.MyProgram`
-    - `java -classpath /path/to/classes:/path/to/lib.jar MyProgram` - can specify many locations using `:` seperation
+    - `java -classpath /path/to/classes:/path/to/lib.jar foo.bar.MyProgram` - can specify many locations using `:` seperation
+    - `java -cp /path/to/classes:/path/to/dir/* foo.bar.MyProgram`
+        - `*` wildcard will include all jars in the specified directory, *NOTE* it does not recurse subdirectories
 - `JAVA_HOME` - env var that specificies where the JRE is installed
     - `export JAVA_HOME=$(/usr/libexec/java_home -v 1.6.0_65-b14-462)`
 - identical paths and names in two jars, e.g. com.bar.Foo class defined in jar1 and jar2